AYLIEN/fine-grained-event-classification/blogs/fine-grained-event-classification-blogpost.md

 Based on the weighted F1-Score, our system was the best among several zero-shot approaches when we submitted it.

+### Transformers vs. Word2Vec

+One of our important takeaways from this work was that transformer-based embedding models really are a lot better than word2vec-based embedding.
+However, we are embedding short snippets of text in this task, so these results might not hold if we were processing whole documents.
+Also, transformer-based models are a lot more resource intensive, so there will likely always be some tradeoff between model performance and throughput in production settings.

 **Our Code**

 Check out our implementation in [this notebook](../notebooks/SentenceTransformers-ZeroShot-Baseline.ipynb) and use it to build a custom classifier.